 On Election Day, participating poll sites are open from 6 AM to 9 PM.
-Voters who are in line by 9 PM can cast a ballot.
+If you are in line by 9 PM, stay in line to cast a ballot.

 Step 1: Go to the poll site for your registered home address.
 If you’re a first-time registered voter who didn’t provide your identification when you registered, you need to show an acceptable form of ID.